If you’re a TRAVELER, an ART LOVER, or a LIFELONG LEARNER, then you probably know there’s something special about the ancient Etruscans.

 A large Etruscan villa was discovered at Vetulonia in 2017.
 More recently, the first major Etruscan settlement on the island of Sardinia was uncovered.
 In just 200 years, tens of thousands of Etruscan tombs have been unearthed.
 Etruscan archeology is one of the most exciting fields of art history right now.
 Join me to find out why!

-My course is your lifetime access to experience Etruscan culture in a fun, easy environment that will make you the go-to person on ancient history among your friends and family!
+My course is your lifetime access to experience Etruscan culture in a fun, immersive journey to the past.

 YOU’RE INVITED TO: